PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 # To start using Google Pay API you need

-## 1. Add G-Pay Button
+## 1. Add Google Pay Button

 ### Web.

 In short: you should get a token and pass it to your backend system.
-Then your backend calls the PayOnline API.
+Then your backend will calls the PayOnline API.

 *When using the Google Pay API to pay via PayOnline, customers will be able to use payment systems: Visa and MasterCard.*